Have you ever noticed that the world of the Bible is very different from our own society? Sometimes it can seem hard to relate to some of the topics.

 - TV is morally neutral.
 The person of strong faith can find and watch edifying programs.

 - Yoga is morally neutral.
-The person of strong faith can learn it and all those Sanskrit names.
-Without any Hindu gods, who are no gods, interfering with their exercise.
+The person of strong faith can learn it without any Hindu gods, who are no gods, interfering with his or her exercise.

 But the person with weak faith lives in fear of doing the wrong thing.
 Whatever is not of faith is sin.
 So the same action appropriate for a person with strong faith is sin to the person with weak faith.